 “Debt makes me uncomfortable.
 You know that.”

 “I’m like your sister, Maeve.
 So it’s not real debt.”
 Lyrice snorted and shook her head.
 She was like Maeve’s sister.
-They had been friends since the first grade, when Maeve came to live with her grandmother after her parent’s died in Kentucky, and then Lyrice’s parents became her guardians after Maeve’s grandmother was shooting-star-vaporized.
+They had been friends since the first grade, when Maeve came to live with her grandmother after her parents died in Kentucky, and then Lyrice’s parents became her guardians after Maeve’s grandmother was shooting-star-vaporized.
 She and Lyrice had been inseparable ever since.

-“Lyrice I don’t have time to pack my things—”
+“Lyrice, I don’t have time to pack my things—”

-“I have already packed for you.”
+“I already packed for you.”
 Cheeky smile painted across her face, Lyrice pointed to a bag in the corner.

 Maeve felt her collar tighten.
 “My passport has expired and there is no time to renew it.
 The carrier leaves for the cruise in less than three hours.”

 Exasperation poured from Lyrice’s response.
 “How is it you can come up with a thousand reasons why you can’t have a life, but not a one when it comes to going to work, finishing school, paying bills fifteen days before they are due?
-It’s like you are glued to routine.
+It’s like you’re glued to routine.
 Or you’re just scared to have a good time.”

 “Maeve Grandie!
 You live in a bubble, and it’s a boring bubble.
 But fine, don’t come.
 Unpack your bag and continue to be dull and alone.
 My goodness girl you are going to fade away and it’s going to be slow and uneventful.
 And that makes me sad.
 Hmmm I am forgetting something . . . ” Lyrice did a twirl, patting her body down as if she had pockets.
 She finally stopped when she touched her hair.
 “Oh!
 My hair!
 How did you let me forget to do my hair?”
 Her broad shoulders slouched and her knees slightly buckled, bringing Lyrice down to Maeve’s height; five foot six to Lyrice’s solid five eleven barefoot.